Sexy Steel

 Abbey Chile Abuede professionally known as Sexy Steel, is a Nigerian designer, stylist, actor, musician, and entrepreneur.
 In 2012, his song Bebedi Alhaja won the awards for Best Video of the Year, Best Video Director and Best Indigenous Concept at the Nigerian Music Video Awards (NMVA).

 Early life

 Sexy Steel was born in Lagos State, southwest Nigeria to Chief Kehinde Abuede, a former chairman of Oshodi Isolo Local Government Council.
-He is from Oshimili Local Government Area of Delta State, in southern Nigeria.
+He is from Oshimili North Local Government Area of Delta State, in southern Nigeria.
 He grew up in Lagos with his siblings and had his secondary education at Maryland Comprehensive School in Lagos after which he went to The Polytechnic, Ibadan, where he graduated with a degree in Fine arts.

 Career

 Music career

 While at college, Sexy Steel performed in the music group, High Profile, until his discovery by Tony Nwakalor, the founder of Yes Records in 2009.
 He signed a recording contract with Yes Records and released his debut album, Cumbersome on the label, the album included the songs South African Girl, Taka Sufe and Omoge Wajo.

 In 2012, after his recording contract with Yes Records expired, he released the single Bebedi Alhaja, which won three awards at the Nigerian Music Video Awards, including the award for Best Video of the Year.
 In 2013, Sexy Steel released another single Mambo, which featured leading Nigerian singer Iyanya to relative success.
 In 2015, Sexy Steel released the single Sisi produced by Young John, which enjoyed massive airplay, and he quickly followed it up with a remix in 2016 featuring rapper Olamide and Tekno.